aoles/cellh5-R/README.md

 ## C5

 C5 is a small R-library that provides an S4-class for easy access of cellh5-files.
 It depends on the [bioconductor](http://www.bioconductor.org)-package, especially the the `rhdf5` package, which is part of bioconductor.
+You need to install the development version of [rhdf5 2.7.4](http://www.bioconductor.org/packages/devel/bioc/html/rhdf5.html).
+Older versions do not read data correctly from file.

 #### Installation